Healthy Recipes Blog

 The detailed instructions and step-by-step photos are included in the recipe card.
 Here's a quick overview.

 Prepare the steak: Remove the steak from its packaging and place it on a cutting board.
 Blot it dry with paper towels.
-Coat the steak with olive oil and season it on both sides.
+Coat the steak with oil and season it on both sides.

 Oven method: Place the steak on a rimmed, foil-lined baking sheet.
 For medium-rare, broil it 6 inches from the broiling element (not directly below) for about 6 minutes per side.